&noscript=1"/>

 Pooley had just come from a highly successful career working around the world, which had culminated in the relaunch of the Heemskerk (though not from Wiltshire’s original vineyard) brand, including a lauded riesling.

-Today, Pooley makes four rieslings under the family banner, including one from those original ten rows, along with a riesling under her and Bubb’s Bubb + Pooley label, which is currently sourced from the Pressing Matters vineyard.
+Today, Pooley makes four rieslings under the family banner, including one from those original ten rows, along with a riesling under the Bubb & Pooley label, which is currently sourced from the Pressing Matters vineyard.
 For her, Tasmania offers a diversity of expressions, but there are overarching advantages for growing the grape in the island state.

 An image problem

-Riesling has long been regarded as not just a suitable grape for much of Tasmania, but one of exceptional potential.
-With only about 6 per cent of the state’s crush, languishing behind pinot gris and sauvignon blanc respectively, and leagues behind the star duo of chardonnay and pinot noir, it is somewhat surprising that it is not more widely planted.
+Riesling has long been regarded as not just a suitable variety for much of Tasmania, but one of exceptional potential.
+Despite this fact, it comprised only 4.5% of the state’s total wine grape crush in 2025, languishing behind pinot gris and sauvignon blanc, and leagues behind the star duo of chardonnay and pinot noir.
+What explains this gap?

 “In Tasmania, there are a lot of smaller producers, relatively speaking.
-And within that, there’s a decent-sized group of producers who are not winemakers; they’re diversified farming businesses,” says Keira O’Brien who makes wine under her Rivulet label while also being the winemaker and general manager at the iconic Freycinet on the East Coast.
-Prior, she had worked as a winemaker at Tasmania’s largest contract facility.
+And within that, there’s a decent-sized group of producers who are not winemakers; they’re diversified farming businesses,” says Keira O’Brien of Rivulet, whose prior experience includes working as a winemaker at Tasmania’s largest contract facility, and as the general manager of the iconic Freycinet Vineyard on the island’s East Coast.

-Until relatively recently, most Tasmanian wine that was not made by larger companies was made by one of two contractors.
+Until relatively recently, most Tasmanian wine that was not made by larger producers with their own wineries was made by one of two contract facilities.
+(Fortunately, this is no longer the case, with more such facilities having opened as the state continues to experience a winemaking boom.)
 That led to technically proficient wines, but sometimes ones that were not made to reflect nuance of site or indeed a progressive attitude to best reflect the nature of Tasmanian fruit.
-Added to that, says O’Brien, is the perception that riesling is hard to sell, and even harder at a premium tariff.
+Added to that, says O’Brien, is the perception that riesling is hard to sell – and even harder at a premium tariff.

 Profile growing